One Page Marketing Plan Outline

-This two-hour workshop enables you to create and define your Marketing Plan on one page.
+This session enables you to create and define your Marketing Plan on one page.

 1. Marketing Objectives